Moray Was Brooding castles, ancient stone monuments, picturesque fishing villages and classical architecture.

 Scotland’s population and, by association, the population of Moray grew in the second millennium BC as the Bronze Age developed.

 The work On the Ocean by Aristotle mentions two “very large” islands called Albion (Great Britain) and Ierne (Ireland).
-The Greek explorer and geographer Pytheas visited Britain sometime between 322 and 285 BC.
+The Greek explorer and geographer Pytheas visited Britain between 322 and 285 BC.
 He may have circumnavigated the mainland, which he describes as being triangular in shape.

 Julius Agricola, the Roman governor of Britain, invaded Scotland in 79/80 AD.
 He established fortifications on a line between the rivers Clyde and Forth before invading northern Scotland in 83 AD.